 As you can see, in Manchester the sky never gets completely dark on the days around the June solstice.
 The Sun never drops more than 13 degrees below the horizon.
 So, the darkest it can ever get is astronomical twilight.

 Further south, below a latitude of 48.5 degrees north, the Sun drops more than 18 degrees below the horizon, and it gets fully dark, although the duration of twilight is still considerably longer around the June solstice than at other times of the year.
-The table below shows the data for Boulder, Colorado which lies at a latitude of 40 degrees north.

 Simmer Dim Festival 2018